OpenEvalProject/evals/manuscripts/elife-96892/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/96892/elife-96892-fig2-v1.jpg)

-**Figure 2.:** (A-C) Blurry and diffused images of LPEs with ω3 (A–B) and ω6 (C) polyunsaturated fatty acyl chains; (D-F) sharper ratio images of ω3 fatty acid containing LPE 20:4 and LPE 22:4 to ω6 fatty acid containing LPE 22:6; (G) ratio image of ω6 arachidonic acid (FA 20:4) to ω3 docosahexaenoic acid (FA 22:6) is consistent with the identified abundance ratio distributions for LPE 20:4 and LPE 22:4 to LPE 22:6.Figure 2—source data 1.
+**Figure 2.:** (A-C) Blurry and diffused images of LPEs with ω3 (A–B) and ω6 (C) polyunsaturated fatty acyl chains; (D-F) sharper ratio images of ω3 fatty acid containing LPE 20:4 and LPE 22:4 to ω6 fatty acid containing LPE 22:6; (G) ratio image of ω6 arachidonic acid (FA 20:4) to ω3 docosahexaenoic acid (FA 22:6) is consistent with the identified abundance ratio distributions for LPE 20:4 and LPE 22:4 to LPE 22:6.

 Notably, LPEs with polyunsaturated acyl chains of 20:4, 22:4, and 22:6 shown in Figure 2 predominantly originate from PLA1 action.
 As shown, images of these individual LPEs are relatively diffuse and variable among replicates of the same genotype (Figure 2A–C).
 A relatively higher abundance of these species was imaged in cross-sections of the striatal ventral region of the brain, except for LPE 22:6 in COX10 KO brain, which was more abundant in the outer cortex.
 Note that 20:4 and 22:4 acyl chains are derived from the ω6 fatty acids arachidonic acid (AA) and adrenic acid, whereas 22:6 acyl chains originate from an ω3 fatty acid, docosahexaenoic acid (DHA).

 Ratio images of LPE 20:4 and LPE 22:4 to LPE 22:6 indicate higher relative abundance of ω6 to ω3 LPEs in the striatum ventral region compared to the outer cortex (Figure 2D–F), consistent with the ratio distribution of arachidonic acid to docosahexaenoic acid (Figure 2G).
 Compared to diffuse non-ratio images of individual LPEs, the ratio images of ω6 to ω3 LPEs show an enhanced brain structure with markedly sharper definition.
 Despite variable LPE values imaged between COX10 KO and WT brains, overall LPE ratios were unchanged between genotypes.
 Note that we purposely chose this set of non-ideal section quality and imaging data to demonstrate the clear benefit of ratio imaging in obviating potential sample processing artefacts, thus improving image quality for data interpretation.

-## Targeted metabolite ratio imaging may serve as a proxy for spatial enzyme and pathway activities among similar regions
+### Targeted metabolite ratio imaging may serve as a proxy for spatial enzyme and pathway activities among similar regions

 For a given enzyme, pixel-wise specific enzyme activity may be inferred from pixel-by-pixel ratio imaging of substrate-product metabolite pairs.
 However, due to differences in ionization efficiency, comparison of pathway activity can only be limited to the equivalent pixel/regions of tissues from different biological groups, given the assumption that ionization efficiency is identical for equivalent pixel from different tissue sections (i.e. same cell type and microenvironment).
 Notably, metabolites with similar functional structure in the same pathway are better fit for this application.
 For instance, fatty acids with different chain length, phospholipid with same head groups, nucleotide phosphates with different phosphorylation status are expected to have similar ionization efficiency in the same tissue pixel/region.
 Examples of metabolite ratios that may serve as readouts for comparative enzyme activities include glutamine to glutamate for glutaminase (GLS), aspartate to asparagine for asparagine synthase (ASNS), aspartate to N-acetylaspartate for N-acetyltransferase 8 (NAT8L), inosine monophosphate (IMP) to adenosine monophosphate (AMP) for AMP deaminase (AMPD), lactate to pyruvate for lactate dehydrogenase (LDH), N-acetyl-aspartyl-glutamate (NAAG) to N-acetyl-aspartate for NAAG synthetase (NAAGS), carnosine to histidine for carnosine synthase (CARNS), hexose to hexose phosphate for hexose kinase (HK), glutamate to oxyproline for 5-oxoprolinase (OPLAH), and glutathione disulfide to glutathione for glutathione peroxidase (GPX).
 Note that ratio image serves as a hypothesis generation tool, an orthogonal tool may be needed for a higher degree of biological confidence.